deadinside1880/InstaOunce/README.md

 2. Create your Firebase application and connect it to your flutter application (Firebase tells you how)
 3. Run the app on your preferred emulator or device

-Congratulations! you can now use this app and hace fun!!
+Congratulations! you can now use this app and have fun!!

 [^first]: Footnote: Disclaimer: this app was created for personal use and is a non-profit app.
 The name chosen (InstaOunce) is for comedic purposes.